Skip to content

 • Pattern 3: When sharing data directly, the Data Publisher is responsible for implementing all required access restrictions.

-2 Structure and Prepare Data
+Step 2: Structure and Prepare Data

 Datasets should be structured in a way that ensures efficient access, consistency, interoperability, and discoverability within MeteoGate and WMO WIS2.
 Key aspects of structuring include defining dataset boundaries, standardizing parameters, optimizing metadata, ensuring proper indexing, and selecting suitable API technologies for data retrieval.